Incarnations of the Doctor

 - Prospective Time Lords are taken to the Academy at the age of eight, and it starts with a glimpse of the raw Time Vortex that's been known to drive people insane.
 The only alternative seems to be the army, which scared the young Doctor even more.The Master: It began on Gallifrey, as children.
 Not that you'd call it childhood.
 More a life of duty.

 - It seems they were like this to some extent even before they became the Time Lords, given the Timeless Child was experimented on for the key to regeneration by their adoptive mother, going through several incarnations in the process.
-The Time Lords at least ended up deeply regretting that one, trying to give the Timeless Child a normal life by wiping their memories and making them into the Doctor.

 - Prospective Time Lords are taken to the Academy at the age of eight, and it starts with a glimpse of the raw Time Vortex that's been known to drive people insane.
 The only alternative seems to be the army, which scared the young Doctor even more.